raghvendrasingh07/100-days-of-code/README.md

 ### Day 30: February 10, 2021

 **Today's Progress**: Moving forward on OOP in javascript.
-Learned What are stack and functions as objects.
-I feel that I didn't understand properly because I started late study today and also now-a-days, I have to do some college work also.
-That's why I didn't get proper understanding.
+Learned functions as objects.
+About functions types.
+Then, I practiced by doing code.

 **Link to work:** [Code here](https://github.com/rsinghcodes/100-days-of-code/tree/master/OOP%20in%20javascript)